9 Understanding the agentic loop

 - Multi-agent orchestration loops

-- Building collaboration agentic loops
+- Building collaborative agentic loops

-Way back in chapter 1, we explored the core agentic loop pattern, which we referred to as the SPAL (Sense-Plan-Act-Learn) process loop.
+Way back in chapter 1, we explored the core agentic loop pattern, which we referred to as the SPAL (sense-plan-act-learn) process loop.
 In this chapter, we look beyond the internal agent loop to looping patterns that extend outside the agent.
 These patterns are used to formulate long-horizon, goal-driven agents, such as those involved in deep research or, more collectively, in what’s called the agent collaboration workflow.

 9.1 Peeling back the three agentic loop layers